-In February 2016, the FASB issued ASU 2016-02, "Leases: Topic 842," which provided updated guidance on lease accounting.
+In February 2016, the FASB issued ASU 2016-02, 'Leases: Topic 842,'' which provided updated guidance on lease accounting.
 ASU 2016-02 is effective for annual reporting periods beginning after December 15, 2018, including interim periods within that annual period, with early adoption permitted.
-The Company is evaluating the impact of adopting this new standard on its financial statements.
+The Company does not expect the adoption of this new standard will have a material impact on its financial statements.
+When adopted, the Company's operating lease for office space will be presented as a right-of-use asset and as an offsetting liability for the present value of the contractual cash flows.
+The Company does not currently have any other material lease obligations.